 Tuesday, July 1, 2014 |

-Still Life is the novel that introduced readers to the now-beloved Chief Inspector Armand Gamache, who heads up homicide investigations in Quebec's Eastern Townships.
-Artist Jane Neal is found dead and the crime rocks the small, seemingly safe community.
-It's up to Gamache to figure out the culprit in Louise Penny's uniquely Canadian thriller, which is as intelligent as it is page-turning.
+Artist Jane Neal is found dead and the brutal crime rocks the small, seemingly safe Eastern Townships community of Three Pines.
+It's up to Chief Inspector Armand Gamache of the Sûreté du Québec to figure out the culprit in Louise Penny's uniquely Canadian thriller, which is as intelligent as it is page-turning.

 Still Life won the Barry Award for Best First Novel, the Anthony Award for Best First Novel and the Arthur Ellis Award for Best First Novel.